Toussaint Louverture: Arrest, imprisonment, and death: 1802–1803

 Jean-Jacques Dessalines was at least partially responsible for Louverture's arrest, as asserted by several authors, including Louverture's son, Isaac.
 On 22 May 1802, after Dessalines learned that Louverture had failed to instruct a local rebel leader to lay down his arms per the recent ceasefire agreement, he immediately wrote to Leclerc to denounce Louverture's conduct as "extraordinary".
 For this action, Dessalines and his spouse received gifts from Jean Baptiste Brunet.

 Leclerc originally asked Dessalines to arrest Louverture, but he declined.
 Jean Baptiste Brunet was ordered to do so, but accounts differ as to how he accomplished this.
 One version said that Brunet pretended that he planned to settle in Saint-Domingue and was asking Louverture's advice about plantation management.
 Louverture's memoirs, however, suggest that Brunet's troops had been provocative, leading Louverture to seek a discussion with him.
 Either way, Louverture had a letter, in which Brunet described himself as a "sincere friend", to take with him to France.
 Embarrassed about his trickery, Brunet absented himself during the arrest.

-Finally on June 7, 1802, despite the promises made in exchange for his surrender, Toussaint Louverture – as well as a hundred members of his inner circle – were captured and deported to France.
+Finally on 7 June 1802, despite the promises made in exchange for his surrender, Toussaint Louverture – as well as a hundred members of his inner circle – were captured and deported to France.
 Brunet transported Louverture and his companions on the frigate Créole and the 74-gun Héros, claiming that he suspected the former leader of plotting another uprising.
-Upon boarding the Créole, Toussaint Louverture warned his captors that the rebels would not repeat his mistake, saying that, "In overthrowing me you have cut down in Saint Domingue only the trunk of the tree of liberty; it will spring up again from the roots, for they are numerous and they are deep."
+Upon boarding Créole, Toussaint Louverture warned his captors that the rebels would not repeat his mistake, saying that, "In overthrowing me you have cut down in Saint Domingue only the trunk of the tree of liberty; it will spring up again from the roots, for they are numerous and they are deep."

 The ships reached France on 2 July 1802 and, on 25 August, Louverture was imprisoned at Fort-de-Joux in Doubs.
 During this time, Louverture wrote a memoir.
+Over the course of his imprisonment, his deteriorating condition was repeatedly relayed to French authorities.
+However, both the guards assigned to him and French medical staff refused to offer him proper medical care and basic amenities, such as firewood, believing him to be faking his symptoms.
+Louverture, in a memoir clandestinely delivered to an interrogator sent by Napoleon, complained of his severe treatment in spite of his service and rank, stating that "'[w]ithout a doubt I owe this treatment to my colour.'"
+The first of two guards assigned to him admitted to French Minister of the Navy and the Colonies Denis Decrès that he had refused medical care for Louverture on account of the fact he was black.
+The second guard, who himself had refused to provide Louverture with medical treatment, described him in January 1803 as suffering from "constant fevers, severe stomach aches, loss of appetite, vomiting and inflammation of his entire body."
 He died in prison on 7 April 1803 at the age of 59.
 Suggested causes of death include exhaustion, malnutrition, apoplexy, pneumonia, and possibly tuberculosis.